texnder/sql-postgre-tutorials/postgre.md

 	FROM users WHERE username = "something"

 ### INDEX
-	index are good for searching it may boost performance but it has downside to it can slows down insert/update/delete performance and it also takes extra space in harddrive.
+	index are good for searching it may boost performance but it has downside too. it can slows down insert/update/delete performance and it also takes extra space in harddrive.

 	B-tree -> general purpose index.
 99% of the time you want this